-PetHub has reunited more than 1100 lost pets with their owners over the last year alone, and even more this year as more and more communities are partnering with PetHub for their municipal lost pet recovery services.
-On average, 96% of PetHub recovered dogs and cats were home in less than 24hrs, and 35% were home in under an hour!
+PetHub has reunited thousands of lost pets with their owners, and even more this year as more and more communities are partnering with PetHub for their municipal lost pet recovery services.
+On average, 96% of PetHub recovered dogs and cats were home in less than 24 hours, and 35% were home in under an hour!
 Success stories at can be found at PetHubFound.me and on PetHub's Facebook page.

 Missing Animal Response

 The Missing Animal Response (MAR) is a national, nonprofit organization dedicated to reuniting lost pets with their families through education and partnerships with animal welfare agencies.
 They offer the most comprehensive website of lost pet recovery tips based on our cutting-edge knowledge of lost pet behavior, they’ve partnered with several animal shelters to help them develop lost pet services, and they developed and facilitate a training and certification program for pet detectives and MAR search dogs

 Since 2001, their website has helped thousands of pet owners recover their lost pets.
 For more information, visit www.missinganimalresponse.com/

 Lost Dogs of America is a group of volunteers who saw the need to provide no cost resources to the owners of lost dogs to increase the chances of locating and being successfully reunited with their pet.
 Their program also benefits local animal control and shelters by decreasing the number of “owned strays” entering their system and increasing the chances of finding an owner once the dog is in their care.

 Lost Dogs of America has reunited 27,985 lost dogs with their families in 2016 alone.
 More information can be found at www.lostdogsofamerica.org

 Helping Lost Pets